-FDOT created a roadway classification system using a contextbased method to plan and design roadways that support safety and mobility.
+FDOT created a roadway classification system using a context-based method to plan and design roadways that support safety and mobility.
 Generally, the various classification types are distinguished by changes in land use, development patterns, multimodal interaction, roadway connectivity and traffic operations.
 Establishing a context classification type based on the elements above identifies anticipated roadway users and expectations for travel demand.
 Understanding the needs of all users ensures that adequate facilities are provided to support an efficient and inclusive roadway.
 Establishing a Context Classification type during the early project phases will advise planners, designers and engineers of key design elements and multimodal improvements that support the Complete Streets initiative.
-FDOT determined the Context Classifications to be typical environments found throughout the State of Florida.
-Maps displaying the FDOT Context Classifications on major roads in Palm Beach County can be found in Appendix A.
+Considering various land use and roadway characteristics, FDOT determined the following to be typical environments found throughout the State of Florida.
+Maps displaying the FDOT Context Classifications on state roads within Palm Beach County can be found in Appendix A.